luckyshot/snippets/linux-terminal.md

 This document outlines the configuration tweaks needed to go full-terminal on a work laptop/computer.
 The motivation for this is to increase productivity and creativity by removing distractions and having a clean, simple and minimal workspace that also saves tons of battery life whenever you're out and about.

+To use this, you must be comfortable with using the terminal and know the basic commands.
+There's no need to be a pro at shell scripting or anything like that.
+I've kept plugins and customizations to a minimum so you don't need to learn too many commands/hotkeys.

 ## Checklist

 As a functional work station we need, at a minimum: